na-parse/cloudflare_dyndns/README.md

 # cloudflare_DynDNS

-Nathan's tool(s?) for managing dynamic DNS with cloudflare as the DNS provider
+Python base script to automate Dynamic DNS WAN IP assignment updates for Cloudflare hosted DNS records.
+Built because the Unifi built-in dynamic DNS does not behave well with my configuration.

+Primarily intended for personal use but if someone else wants to use it, feel free to submit feedback/issues/etc on the github page: https://github.com/na-parse/cloudflare_dyndns

 ## Configuration